 Foreign currency contracts are recorded at fair value in the Company's consolidated balance sheets and are not designated as hedging instruments.
 Any gains or losses on forward contracts associated with intercompany loans are recognized immediately in Other (expense) income, net and are largely offset by the remeasurement of the underlying intercompany loan.
-Any gains or losses on forward contracts associated with the Company's U.S. dollar denominated loan borrowed by a non-U.S. entity with a different functional currency is recorded in Other (expense) income, net.
+Any gains or losses on forward contracts associated with the Company's U.S. dollar denominated loan borrowed by a non-U.S. entity under the Company's Credit Facility are recognized immediately in Interest expense.
+Gains or losses incurred on the remeasurement of the Company's U.S. dollar denominated loan borrowed by a non-U.S. entity with a different functional currency is recorded in Other (expense) income, net.